NASA-PDS/pds-api/docs/source/guides/search/endpoints.rst

     pds:Science_Facets.pds:discipline_name
     pds:Investigation_Area.pds:type

-**NOT IMPLEMENTED**
+The classes and attributes are defined in the `PDS4 Data Dictionnaries <https://pds.nasa.gov/datastandards/dictionaries/index-1.18.0.0.shtml>`_.

+.. role:: not-implemented

+:not-implemented:`NOT IMPLEMENTED`

-In the event that the {parent\_class}.{attribute} combination does sufficiently guarantee uniqueness or sufficiency of search when a class is inherited by multiple classes, additional ancestor classes should be prepended to the query parameter until sufficient uniqueness is
+:not-implemented:`In the event that the {parent\_class}.{attribute} combination does` :not-implemented:`sufficiently guarantee uniqueness or sufficiency of search when a class` :not-implemented:`is inherited by multiple classes, additional ancestor classes should be` :not-implemented:`prepended to the query parameter until sufficient uniqueness is` :not-implemented:`attained:`
-attained:

-{ns:ancestor\_class}.{ns:parent\_class}.{ns:attribute}
+:not-implemented:`{ns:ancestor\_class}.{ns:parent\_class}.{ns:attribute}`

-If the query parameter grows beyond 3 ancestor classes, a :ref:`custom query parameter <Custom Query Parameters>` should be considered.
+:not-implemented:`If the query parameter grows beyond 3 ancestor classes, a :ref:custom` :not-implemented:`query parameter <Custom Query Parameters> should be considered.`

-**NOT IMPLEMENTED**

-In the event that multiple attributes are to be grouped together for search, the parent class should be used as the query parameter:
+:not-implemented:`In the event that multiple attributes are to be grouped together for` :not-implemented:`search, the parent class should be used as the query parameter:`

-{ancestor\_class}.{parent\_class}
+:not-implemented:`{ancestor\_class}.{parent\_class}`

 Custom Query Parameters
 ,,,,,,,,,,,,,,,,,,,,,,,,

-**NOT IMPLEMENTED**
+:not-implemented:`NOT IMPLEMENTED`

-There are several cases where custom query parameters are preferred over the Dot Notation, but should only be avoided wherever possible in order to minimize confusion amongst developers attempting to use the API.
-These are also subject to approval by Search Integration Working Group representative for each node.
-That member is responsible for providing those updates to Engineering Node.
+:not-implemented:`There are several cases where custom query parameters are preferred over` :not-implemented:`the Dot Notation, but should only be avoided wherever possible in order` :not-implemented:`to minimize confusion amongst developers attempting to use the API.` :not-implemented:`These are also subject to approval by Search Integration Working Group` :not-implemented:`representative for each node.
+That member is responsible for providing` :not-implemented:`those updates to Engineering Node.`

-Some reasons for custom query parameters:
+:not-implemented:`Some reasons for custom query parameters:`

--   Combination of multiple attribute values into one
+:not-implemented:`-   Combination of multiple attribute values into one`

--   Special cases where XQuery needs to be used for finding specific values (e.g. instrument/spacecraft described in Observing\_System\_Component class)
+:not-implemented:`-   Special cases where XQuery needs to be used for finding specific values (e.g. instrument/spacecraft described in Observing\_System\_Component class)`

--   Custom search fields on non-PDS4 metadata (e.g. image tags, operations note, etc.)
+:not-implemented:`-   Custom search fields on non-PDS4 metadata (e.g. image tags, operations note, etc.)`

--   Support common search or PDS4 terminology (e.g. target\_name, lidvid)
+:not-implemented:`-   Support common search or PDS4 terminology (e.g. target\_name, lidvid)`

 Resolve A Product Identifier